Big GOP Tax Bill Could Change Your Estate Planning for 2025

 It’s no secret that House and U.S. Senate Republicans don’t see eye-to-eye on everything.

-Proposals to increase the SALT cap, slash clean energy tax credits, and cut Medicaid benefits have caused some Senate backlash against the latest House bill.
-Despite all these proposed cuts to tax benefits, the bill is estimated to cost about $4 trillion, according to early estimates, raising concern among fiscal hawks in both chambers.
+Proposals to increase the state and local tax (SALT) cap, slash clean energy tax credits and cut Medicaid benefits have caused some Senate backlash against the House bill.
+Despite the proposed cuts to tax benefits, the bill is estimated to cost about $4 trillion, according to early estimates, raising concern among fiscal hawks in both chambers.

-But by comparison, the estate tax exemption has received relatively little debate over its details.
+But by comparison, the estate tax exemption has received relatively little debate about its details.

-Plus, extending the raised estate tax exemption ($200 billion over ten years, according to the Institute on Taxation and Economic Policy) is less costly than other provisions in the bill.
+Extending the raised estate tax exemption ($200 billion over 10 years, according to the Institute on Taxation and Economic Policy) is less costly than other provisions in the bill.
 For instance, the cost of extending estate tax thresholds isn’t as high as the AMT provision (more on that below).

 However, it’s important to note that the GOP tax plan is still in its early days.
-The bill will likely face many revisions before final legislation may be reached.
+The House version of the bill is headed to the Senate, where it will likely face revisions before final legislation might be reached.

 The Alternative Minimum Tax in 2025

-AMT is only enacted when a taxpayer meets certain income limits, and even then, taxpayers may not be subject to the entire amount if they qualify for an exemption.
+The AMT is only enacted when a taxpayer meets certain income limits; even then, taxpayers might not be subject to the entire amount if they qualify for an exemption.

 Under the TCJA, income limits and phase-outs for the AMT exemption were raised:

-• Pre-TCJA, single filers wouldn’t qualify for an AMT exemption if they had income of more than $120,700.
-The exemption limit for married filing joint couples was $160,900.
+- Pre-TCJA, single filers wouldn’t qualify for an AMT exemption if they had income of more than $120,700.
+The exemption limit for married, filing jointly, couples was $160,900.

 The AMT income limit under the TCJA has dramatically lowered the number of people who qualify for AMT.
 Only 200,000 taxpayers were eligible for this tax system the year the law was enacted.